 Graham Reid | | <1 min read

-With British r'n'b rock legends the Pretty Things scheduled for a New Zealand concert (see interview with Dick Taylor here), it seems timely to ressurect this obscurity from the vaults, a band from Lower Hutt just north of Wellington who named themselves after one of the Pretty Things biggest hits and who here cover their '66 song, the ambiguously titled LSD (see clip below).
+With British r'n'b rock legends the Pretty Things scheduled for a New Zealand concert (see interview with Dick Taylor here) in December 2012, it seemed timely to ressurect this obscurity from the vaults, a band from Lower Hutt just north of Wellington who named themselves after one of the Pretty Things' biggest hits and who here cover their '66 song, the ambiguously titled LSD (see clip below).

 Noise this good was never going to be kept down for long.

-This comes from the probably deleted '92 compilation Get the Picture 1964-72, itself taking its name from a Pretty Things album.
+This track came from the probably deleted '92 compilation Get the Picture 1964-72, taking its title from a Pretty Things album.